 \subsection{Local Contrastive Learning}

-Recent contrastive learning frameworks attempt to learn local and global representations jointly.
-For instance, GLoRIA \cite{huang2021gloria} employs an attention-based mechanism to align image regions with individual words in the report.
-Yet, individual words lack sufficient semantic context to describe complex image regions, and learning this alignment without ground truth can lead to noisy associations.
+Recent contrastive learning frameworks aim to jointly model global and local visual representations.
+For example, GLoRIA \cite{huang2021gloria} uses an attention-based mechanism to align image regions with individual words in radiology reports.
+However, individual words often lack sufficient semantic context to describe complex visual patterns, and learning such alignments without explicit supervision can result in noisy or unreliable associations.

-Other approaches, such as VLMAE \cite{he2022vlmae}, combine visual generative learning with contrastive learning.
-By recovering masked patches using regional descriptions and visible patches, the model is forced to learn local features while simultaneously using contrastive losses for global alignment.
-Critically, this method relies on ambiguous implicit alignment signals.
-In contrast, we leverage explicit region-phrase alignment provided by the chest ImaGenome dataset \cite{wu2021chestimagenome} to directly supervise the model with location-aware tasks.
+Other approaches, such as VLMAE \cite{he2022vlmae}, combine visual generative learning with contrastive objectives.
+By reconstructing masked image patches using both regional textual descriptions and visible patches, these methods encourage the learning of local visual features while maintaining global image–text alignment.
+Nevertheless, they rely on implicit and potentially ambiguous alignment signals.
+In contrast, we exploit the explicit region–phrase annotations provided by the Chest ImaGenome dataset \cite{wu2021chestimagenome} to directly supervise the learning process through location-aware tasks.